-IMPORTANT: These instructions contain the information you require to prepare your machine for welding, together with a maintenance and a troubleshooting section.
-The instructions are not intended to teach you how to weld.
-If you have no experience, we recommend that you seek training from an expert source.
-MIG welding is relatively easy, but does require a steady hand and supervised practice on scrap metal, as it is only with continued practice that you will achieve the desired results.
+IMPORTANT: These instructions contain information you require to prepare your machine for welding, together with a maintenance and troubleshooting section.
+If you have no previous experience the instructions are not intended to show you how to become a welder.
+Should you have no experience, we recommend that you seek training from an expert source.
+MIG welding is relatively easy to perform, but does require a steady hand and time practising under supervision with scrap metal as it is only with continued practice that you will achieve the desired results.

-SPECIFICATION
+3. SPECIFICATION